Skip to Content

 USD2PayPal: min $1.00 — see PayPal

-• Always read the currency back from the API response — don't assume it matches what the user originally paid, especially on cross-currency deposits like PayPal
+• Read currency/amount back from the response — don't assume it matches what you sent

-• Handle the 400 currency-mismatch error distinctly from other validation errors so you can show a clear, specific message per user
+• Handle the 400 conversion error distinctly from other validation errors so you can surface a clear message